sawm/android-chess/README.md

 This is a change I made!

-I also made a change
+I also made a change.